redgloboli/postfix_hold_on_holiday/README.md

 The general hold for holidays would work for as many mail adresses you put in the hold file, even whole domains.

+I'm using [SOGo](https://www.sogo.nu/) as my webmail fronted that's why i use sogo.sieve, but this depends on your sieve implemenation.

 holiday.py uses the python module found here:

 https://pypi.org/project/holidays/